MarijnBrosens/CYMB_Backend/README.md

 ```

 - Make sure the storage and content folders and all subfolders are writable
-- Point your virtual domain to the public folder
+- Point Nginx to the public folder